Comcast buy of 'Kung Fu Panda' producer aids Asia strategy

 NBCUniversal's strategy includes building its presence in other Asian countries and around the world.
 In September, it acquired a stake in Universal Studios Japan, which helped drive theme park sales in the first quarter of 2016.

-DreamWorks also provides original TV content to streaming service Netflix (NFLX.O), which is now available in more than 130 countries, but not yet China.
+DreamWorks also provides original TV content to streaming service Netflix, which is now available in more than 130 countries, but not yet China.
 The DreamWorks TV business is expected to generate $1 billion in revenue from 2016 to 2018, Macquarie Securities analyst Amy Yong said.

 (Reporting by Lisa Richwine; Editing by Anna Driver and Lisa Girion)